Shadow Copy Windows 10 All You Need to Know

 Here you will use free backup software - AOMEI Backupper Standard to safeguard your computer completely, below are the benefits of it.

-• Support 4 backup solutions, including System Backup, Disk Backup, Partition Backup and File Backup.
-The previous two options will include system and boot partition(s) required to start Windows.
-Also, you can backup specific partition or any files and folders.
+- Support 4 backup solutions, including System Backup, Disk Backup, Partition Backup, and File Backup.
+The previous two options will include the system and boot partition(s) required to start Windows.
+Also, you can backup specific partitions or any files and folders.

-• Provides two backup services, namely, Microsoft VSS and AOMEI Backup Service.
+- Provides two backup services, namely, Microsoft VSS and AOMEI Backup Service.
 It will use Microsoft VSS by default.
-But if this service not working, it will use AOMEI Backup Service to perform backup continuously.
-This greatly reduce the risk of backup failed due to Microsoft VSS service.
+But if this service not working, it will use the AOMEI Backup Service to perform backup continuously.
+This greatly reduces the risk of backup failure due to Microsoft VSS service.

-Then, download free backup software AOMEI Backupper Standard and create an auto backup task with it.
+Then, download the free backup software AOMEI Backupper Standard and create an auto-backup task with it.

 1. In the main interface of AOMEI Backupper Standard, click the Backup tab and select System Backup.
 If you want to backup the entire hard drive, just select Disk Backup.

-2. In the System Backup screen, you can see system-related partitions have been included automatically.
-Just click the folder shapped button and choose a location folder or drive to store the backup image.
+2. In the System Backup screen, you can see that system-related partitions have been included automatically.
+Just click the folder-shaped button and choose a location folder or drive to store the backup image.
 It is recommended to backup Windows 10 to an external hard drive.

 Other features you can use:

-• Event triggers (advanced version): It allows you to backup at specific event, such as, systemstartup, system shutdown, etc.
+- Event triggers (advanced version): It allows you to back up at specific events, such as system startup, system shutdown, etc.

 Further reading: Windows elevation of privilege vulnerability